 Speed also comes from trust

-We reused systems and details across both projects, reducing design time and confusion in the field.
-This kind of repetition is exactly what helps affordable housing pencil out.
+We reused systems and details across both projects, reducing design time and limiting confusion in the field.
+This kind of efficient repetition is exactly what helps affordable housing pencil out.
 And yet, current procurement policies often make it hard to keep strong teams together across projects.

 What’s stopping us from doing this more often?